Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Related work

-Schauerhuber et.~al.~\cite{Schauerhuber:2008} presented a benchmark of four different open-source \acrshort{dt} induction algorithm implementations, one being J48.
-In this study, authors assessed the algorithms performances on $18$ classification datasets from the \acrshort{uci} repository.
+\citet{Schauerhuber:2008} presented a benchmark of four different open-source \acrshort{dt} induction algorithm implementations, one being J48.
+This study assessed the algorithm's performances on $18$ classification datasets from the \acrshort{uci} repository.
 The authors tuned two hyperparameters: the pruning confidence (\texttt{C}) and the minimum number of instances per leaf (\texttt{M}).

-Sureka \& Indukuri~\cite{Sureka:2008} used a \acrshort{ga} (see Section~\ref{sub:ga}) to recommend an algorithm and its best hyperparameter values for a problem.
-They used a binary representation to encode a wider hyperparameter space, including Bayes, Rules, Network and Tree-based algorithms, including J48.
-However, the authors do not provide more information about which hyperparameter, ranges, datasets or evaluation procedures were used to assess the hyperparameter settings.
-Experiments also showed that the algorithm can find good solutions, but requires massive computational resources to evaluate all possible models.
+\citet{Sureka:2008} used a \acrshort{ga} (see Section~\ref{sub:ga}) to recommend an algorithm and its best hyperparameter values for a problem.
+They used a binary representation to encode a wider hyperparameter space, including Bayes, Rules, Network, and Tree-based algorithms, including J48.
+However, the authors do not provide more information about which hyperparameters, ranges, datasets, or evaluation procedures were used to assess the hyperparameter settings.
+Experiments showed that the algorithm can find good solutions but requires massive computational resources to evaluate all possible models.

-Stiglic et.~al.~\cite{Stiglic:2012} presented a study tuning a \acrfull{vtj48}, i.e., J48 with predefined visual boundaries.
+\citet{Stiglic:2012} presented a study tuning a \acrfull{vtj48}, i.e., J48 with predefined visual boundaries.
 They developed a new adapted binary search technique to perform the tuning of four J48 hyperparameters: the pruning confidence (\texttt{C}); the minimum number of instances per leaf (\texttt{M}); the use of binary splits (\texttt{B}) and subtree raising (\texttt{S}).
-Experimental results on $40$ \acrshort{uci}~\cite{Bache:2013} and $30$ bioinformatics datasets demonstrated a significant increase in accuracy in visually tuned \acrshort{dt}s, when compared with defaults.
-In contrast to classical \acrshort{ml} datasets, there were higher gains in bioinformatics datasets.
+Experimental results on $40$ \acrshort{uci}~\citep{Bache:2013} and $30$ bioinformatics datasets demonstrated a significant increase in accuracy in visually tuned \acrshort{dt}s, when compared with defaults.
+In contrast to classical \acrshort{ml} datasets, bioinformatics datasets had higher gains.